blinduandi/PR/Lab 2/README.md

 - **Request Throttling**: 429 responses when limits exceeded
 - **API Bypass**: How `/api/` endpoints avoid rate limits
 - **Throughput Analysis**: Successful vs rejected request rates

-## Mapping to lab requirements
-This repository provides all required deliverables and demonstrations:

-- **Multithreaded HTTP server** (thread-per-request) and a single-threaded mode for comparison.
-- **Benchmark scripts and UI** to issue 10 concurrent requests with ~1s handler delay and measure total time; comparison against single-threaded server.
-- **Counter (2 pts)**:
-  - Naive counter with intentional race (unsynchronized read-modify-write) to show lost increments.
-  - Locked counter using `threading.Lock` that eliminates the race; counts match the number of requests.
-  - Counts displayed in the directory listing and via `/api/counter`.
-- **Rate limiting (2 pts)**:
-  - Thread-safe per‑IP token bucket at ~5 req/s; UI and `client/spam_vs_polite.py` demonstrate throughput differences between a spammer and a polite client.

 ### Key observations from testing:
 - **Concurrency vs parallelism**: Lab comparison shows sequential time ≈ N×delay vs concurrent time ≈ delay in the threaded server; switching to single-threaded makes concurrent behave sequentially.